ShivangRustagi04/chatpdf/README.md

 5. what are producers?
 answer = The green plant in the ecosystem are called producers.
 In a terrestrial ecosystem, major producers are herbaceous and woody plants.
 Producers in an aquatic ecosystem are various species like phytoplankton, algae and higher plants.
 Starting from the plants (or producers) food chains or rather webs are formed such that an animal feeds on a plant or on another animal and in turn is food for another.
+## Setup & Installation Instructions
+1. Open the streamlit app or directly go to live link mentioned in Setup and & Installation
+2. Upload PDFs and Process
+3. Ask Questions

 ## ⚠️ Limitations & Security Compliance

 File Size: Large PDF files (>50MB) may slow down processing or exceed memory limits.